 A long-term care plan is essential for every individual entering the retirement years.
-It will provide orderly management of financial and medical decisions in the event of disability or incapacity.
-We offer a clear three-point plan:
+It provides orderly management of financial and medical decisions in the event of disability or incapacity.
+We offer a clear three-point plan, which will:

 - Help you maintain the highest degree of independence in the face of illness or incapacity.

 - Assemble the right combination of financial options and legal tools to meet your current, ongoing and future needs.